holomystic/vulcan/story/README.md

-You are a translator and crewmen on the ship 'The Marquesa' looking for resources on the newly discovered Americas coast.
+You are a translator and crewmen on the ship <b>The Marquesa</b> looking for resources on the newly discovered Americas coast.
 You leave behind a life of living as a loner and the lack of romantic success that it brought.

 You consider yourself a pervert internally but come off as someone with social issues.